 Tax Rates Applied

-- Amount above the threshold: 40% (or 36% with charitable donation)
+- Everything above the available thresholds: 40% (or 36% with qualifying charitable gifts)

 Reliefs and Exemptions Available

-The UK’s Inheritance Tax system offers various reliefs and exemptions that can significantly impact the amount of tax payable on an estate.
-Understanding these can be crucial in minimizing Inheritance Tax liability.
+The Inheritance Tax system offers several reliefs and exemptions that can significantly reduce the amount of IHT payable on an estate.
+Understanding and utilising these properly — ideally years in advance — is a cornerstone of effective estate planning.

 Business Property Relief

-Business Property Relief (BPR) is a valuable exemption that can reduce the Inheritance Tax liability on business assets.
-To qualify, the business must be a trading business rather than an investment business.
-BPR can provide relief at a rate of 100% or 50%, depending on the type of business property.
-For instance, shares in an unquoted trading company typically qualify for 100% relief.
+Business Property Relief (BPR) is a valuable relief that can reduce the IHT liability on qualifying business assets.
+To qualify, the business must generally be a trading business (rather than one that mainly holds investments), and the deceased must have owned the qualifying property for at least two years.
+BPR can provide relief at either 100% or 50%, depending on the type of business property.
+For instance, shares in an unquoted trading company or a sole trader’s business assets typically qualify for 100% relief, while shares controlling a listed company or land and buildings used in a business you control may qualify for 50%.

 Agricultural Relief

-- The relief applies to the agricultural value of the property.
+- The relief applies only to the agricultural value — any development value or hope value is not covered.

 Charitable Donations and Their Impact